IgrisViOverlord-10/EstateIQ/README.md

 # 🏡 EstateIQ – Bangalore House Price Prediction Web Application

-A Flask-based machine learning web application that predicts house prices in Bangalore using property-related features such as location, total square feet, BHK, and bathrooms.
+A Flask-based machine learning web application that predicts residential property prices in Bangalore using **Ridge Regression**.

-The project demonstrates a complete end-to-end ML workflow including data preprocessing, feature engineering, regression model evaluation, and deployment through an interactive web interface.
+The project demonstrates an end-to-end machine learning workflow, from data preprocessing and feature engineering to model deployment through an interactive web interface.

 ---